apache/beam/website/src/contribute/committer-guide.md

     Merge pull request #1234: [BEAM-7873] Fix the foo bizzle bazzle

 If you have comments to add, put them in the body of the commit message.

-After merging the pull request, the committer is responsible for resolving associated JIRA(s) (and marking the "Fix Version" field).